Driving in Ireland: 20 Must-Read Tips Before Renting a Car in Ireland

 Barley Cove Beach

-Can You Turn Left on Red in Ireland?
+Can I Turn Left on Red in Ireland?

 Beautiful sunset at Cliffs Moher in Ireland.